Accommodating Special Dietary Needs

 Elmore County Dietary Guidelines

 Students’ lifelong eating habits are greatly influenced by the types of foods and beverages made available in their daily environment.
-Elmore County Schools have
+Elmore County Public Schools have

 1. Beverages in All Schools